 Somerset Armed Forces Covenant

 The Covenant is a promise from the nation to those who serve.
 It says we will do all we can to ensure they are treated fairly and not disadvantaged in their day-to-day lives.
 This includes offering injured servicemen and women and bereaved families extra support as appropriate.
 A veteran is defined as anyone who has served in the Armed Forces.
-Families and dependents, reservists, veterans and cadets are all included for support within the covenant.
+Families and dependants, reservists, veterans and cadets are all included for support within the covenant.

 Somerset West and Taunton Council is a signatory to the Somerset Armed Forces Covenant.
 The Covenant brings together local authorities, and other public sector organisations, charities, businesses, communities, individuals and the military in a pledge of support between local residents and the Armed Forces community in the county.